 - Nearby Places To Visit: Villages of Udhara, Sakoorpur, and Jamukha

 Yet another place in the list of famous places to see in the beautiful city of Azamgarh is Mehnagar.
 Some of the places of interest in Mehnagar, that draw many visitors are the Fort of the great King Haribans as well as a beautiful resplendent pond that lies in its vicinity.
 Every year a religious fair is held on the Madilaha ponds in the beautiful ancient city of Azamgarh that beckons a large number of visitors.
+It is one of the best tourist places in Azamgarh to visit.

 - Distance From Azamgarh: 27.1 km